michael105/c_vector_map/README.md

 you get for each inotify watch.
 There you have to store for every inotify id the according path.

-Therefore having the knowledge, of how long the strings added are in the medium, and how many there are going to be added.
+Therefore having the knowledge, of how long the strings added are in the medium, and how many there are (most possibly) going to be added, but having the possibility to allocate dynamically more memory.

 It wouldn't be a problem to e.g. change the blocksize of the managed memory blocks;
-change the count of elements per block dynamically, or use also spare memory areas, left over at the end of a block.
+change the count of elements per block dynamically, or use the spare memory areas, left over at the end of a block.
 However, this would add some overhead again;
 and I didn't need it in the udevd daemon I wrote.
-There I did focus the most minimal resource usage possible.
+There I did focus at the most minimal resource usage possible.

-Comparing benchmarks would be quite interesting.
+Competitive benchmarks would be quite interesting.

+I'm not really sure, whether this structure in it's current form has very many usecases.
+However, changing e.g. the number of elements per page dynamically, or preallocating more than one page would be trivial.

+I guess I'm going to add a changed version of this to a malloc, I'm planning.